 Help and comfort give you to your journey’s end.

-At the start of this holiday season, I’ve decided to take a step back and contemplate my own personal traditions, and have come up with a new one – to find something each day to feel grateful for and then find a way to express it.
-This year Thanksgiving will not just be one day of gratitude, but one of 365 days.
+I’ve decided to take a step back and contemplate my own personal traditions, and have come up with a new one.
+I want to focus on something each day to feel grateful for and then find a way to express it.
+Thanksgiving will not just be one day of gratitude, but one of 365 days.
 We can all make a choice to be grateful, to express our appreciation, and to look for the good.
 It is difficult to remain overwhelmed with the negativity that surrounds us daily if we have gratitude in our hearts.